 Adapted Physical Activity and smiles... but not only!

-*Stays adapted for people affected by cancer (Maison de la Vie), stroke (Maison de l'AVanC') or Parkinson's disease, but also for young people suffering from a serious oncological disease (Séjours Hors du Temps).
+* Shemed stays for people affected by cancer (Maison de la Vie), stroke (Maison de l'AVanC') or Parkinson's disease, as well as for young people suffering from serious oncological diseases (Séjours Hors du Temps).

 At Siel Bleu, we demonstrate the impact of Adapted Physical Activity on the lives of participants through our scientific studies.